Sathvik-Chowdary-Veerapaneni/Learning-the-RUST/_posts/2023-02-08-Report_2_Rust.md

 layout: post
 date: 2023-02-08
 ---
-Draft of Blog 3
+# Draft of Blog 3

-# Learn by Doing
+# Learn rust by doing
 The best way to learn a programming language is by doing implementing the learning objects by building mini projects and practicing it various times.
 Understanding of code How it working is an important step.

-#Let’s create a simple guessing game in rust
+# Let’s create a simple guessing game in rust
 In this blog, I am going to create a guessing game between the numbers 1-50.
 By the end of this blog, You will experience with
 1. how to add dependencies in rust  **cargo.toml**.
 2. how cargo build reacts to added dependencies.